jaypipes/ghw/README.md

   "tcp-segmentation-offload")
 * `ghw.NICCapability.IsEnabled` is a boolean indicating whether the capability is currently enabled/active on the NIC
-* `ghw.NICCapability.CanChange` is a boolean indicating whether the capability may be turned on or off
+* `ghw.NICCapability.CanEnable` is a boolean indicating whether the capability may be enabled

 ```go
 package main